verachell/Documentation-Images/README.md

 The other options available are not practical, or too time-consuming for what I want to do.
 The alternatives would be: clone the Wiki locally and upload the image to it etc... that is too long and complicated for the simple task of including an image.
 Likewise for doing it via a gist.
 I'm also not thrilled with the workaround of putting it the comments field of an issue, if for no other reason that I then don't have control over it easily if I wish to delete the image later.

 Since documentation images are not strictly speaking part of the source code, I don't want to clutter up my code with an image folder.
-Indeed, this is why I'm using the Wiki for documentation, so I don't clutter up the repo itself with in-depth documentation.

 Therefore, having a separate repository purely for images for documentation purposes is the only viable solution remaining.
 This repository will hold images for all my repository documentation needs, and I will keep the images in folders, one folder per repo, named in a (hopefully) meaningful way.